cpetrich/counterfeit_DS18B20/README.md

 * Polling after function code 0x44 indicates 28-30 ms (thirty) for a 12-bit temperature conversion \[5\].
 Temperature conversion works also in parasite power mode \[5\].
 * Operates in 12-bit conversion mode, only (configuration byte reads ``0x7f`` always) \[5\].
 * Default alarm register settings differ from Family A (``0x55`` and ``0x00``) \[5\].
-* *Note, not to be confused: there were chips with ROM pattern 28-61-64-ss-ss-tt-tt-crc and batch code ``+158AC`` that do not work in parasite mode and have a scratchpad register like Family E.*

 - Example ROM: 28 **-FF-64-** 1D-CD-96-F2-01
 - Initial Scratchpad: 50/05/55/00/7F/FF/0C/10/21